-A young lawyer defends a black man accused of murdering two men who raped his 10-year-old daughter, sparking a rebirth of the KKK.
+A young lawyer defends a black man accused of murdering two white men who raped his 10-year-old daughter, sparking a rebirth of the KKK.

 A young teacher inspires her class of at-risk students to learn tolerance, apply themselves, and pursue education beyond high school.

-Follows veteran police officer Dave Brown, the last of the renegade cops, as he struggles to take care of his family, and fights for his own survival.
+The story follows veteran police officer Dave Brown, the last of the renegade cops, as he struggles to take care of his family, and fights for his own survival.

 A chronicle of the rise and fall of O.J.
 Simpson, whose high-profile murder trial exposed the extent of American racial tensions, revealing a fractured and divided nation.